PM Matteo Renzi to resign as Italy faces uncertainty

 'A lost opportunity'

-In Rome, there were a range of emotions ranging from elation to huge disappointment.
+In Rome, emotions ranged from elation to extreme disappointment.

 "I believe this was a lost opportunity for our country," Lino Settola, director of a private company, told CNN.